panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 ## 4. Function types subtyping

-What is really interesting about function types subtyping is that it combines both variances and contravariance.
+What is interesting about function types subtyping is that it combines both variances and contravariance.

 > A function type is a *subtype* of a base type if its parameter types are *contravariant* with the base type' parameter types, and the return type is *covariant** with the base type' return type.

 **when [strictFunctionTypes](https://www.typescriptlang.org/tsconfig#strictFunctionTypes) mode is enabled.*

-In other words, the subtyping for functions requires that the parameter types to be contravariant, while the return type covariant.
+In other words, the subtyping for functions requires that the parameter types be contravariant, while the return types covariant.

 ![Function Types Subtyping in TypeScript](./images/function-types-subtyping-2.svg)